What Is Vertex AI? Definition, Uses, and More [2026]

 What is Vertex AI?

-Vertex AI is Google Cloud's unified machine learning platform that helps businesses build, train, and deploy AI models at scale.
-You can customize large language models (LLMs) and access Google's entire suite of AI tools through a single interface.
+Vertex AI is Google Cloud’s unified machine learning platform that helps businesses build, train, and deploy AI models at scale.
+You can customize large language models (LLMs) and access Google’s suite of AI tools through a single interface.

 Through features like custom model training, AutoML, and other advanced capabilities, you can greatly boost productivity and scalability.